Nmn for Womens Health editorial still life

 Cons

-• The resveratrol makes it harder to isolate NR's specific effects if you're tracking response
+• Combined NR + resveratrol formula makes it harder to attribute specific effects to NR alone — a real limitation if you're tracking your response carefully

 Pros